ascalco/aswebsite/content/projects/case_study_MeatNet.md

 ### Results: less frightful simulations

 Finally, an analysis of the answers was conducted.
-Overall, the work done on the model drastically improved the intuitiveness of the simulation.
+Overall, **the work done on the model drastically improved the intuitiveness of the simulation**.
 Not only did the majority of respondents answer the questions correctly, they were able to give explanations for their answers, indicating that they understood how the model was behaving, and providing possible reasons for unexpected results.

 ##### Footnotes